Citizenships and PSHE

 Of course, Citizenship and PSHE are subjects that go far beyond what is done in the classroom.
 Pupils are encouraged to become involved in the community and are supported in charity fundraising efforts throughout the year.

-During the summer term we hold a Curriculum Enrichment Day, whereby the whole school comes off their normal timetable and partake in day long citizenship based activities that stretch the pupils’ imagination and creativity, lead them to work in groups and develop their independent learning skills.
+During the summer term we hold a Curriculum Enrichment Day, whereby the whole school comes off their normal timetable and partake in day long citizenship based activities that stretch the pupils’ imagination and creativity.

 Pupils are also encouraged to be good citizens beyond the Citizenship curriculum.
 We are very passionate in Nelson Thomlinson about our good works in the community and it shows through the constant fundraising activities throughout the school.
 Pupils are also encouraged to look after the school buildings and ‘buy in’ to protecting and maintaining their school.